 This sealant is super easy to use and will protect your work from moisture, splintering, and general wear and tear.

-Where would you hang this scrap wood DIY wall art in your home?
+Where would you hang this DIY wooden wall art in your home?

 Let us know in the comments below!